Olympians Are Experiencing A Mental Health Crisis. Does Anyone Care?

-On Tuesday, decorated gymnast Simone Biles announced that she wouldn't be competing in the individual all-around competition at the 2020 Tokyo Olympics, after withdrawing from the team finals.
-At first, spectators only knew the decision to step back from the competition — which she hasn't lost since 2013 — was caused by a medical issue.
+On Tuesday, decorated gymnast Simone Biles announced that she wouldn't be competing in the individual all-around competition at the 2020 Tokyo Olympics, after having withdrawn from the team finals.
+At first, spectators only knew the decision to step back from the competition — she hasn't lost an all-around event since 2013 — was caused by a medical issue.
 But soon after, Biles clarified that her decision was based on mental health concerns.
 “We have to protect our body and our mind," Biles said in a press conference later that day.
 “It just sucks when you’re fighting with your own head."
 She added a gentle reminder that she, her teammates, and all those competing are "not just athletes, we’re people at the end of the day."

 Advertisement

-But Simone Biles is just the most recent in a string of high-profile athletes to have spoken out about mental health and the toll that professional sports can take on their wellbeing.
+Biles is just the most recent in a string of high-profile athletes to have spoken out about mental health and the toll that professional sports can take on their wellbeing.
 Tennis pro Naomi Osaka has also come forward about the detrimental impact doing press during tournaments has had on her mental health, and decorated swimmer Michael Phelps executive-produced (and candidly spoke in) a documentary exploring the mental health challenges Olympians deal with, called The Weight of Gold.

 It’s no coincidence that the issue is in the spotlight this year.
 Considering the extended lead-up to the 2020 Tokyo Games, the still-present threat of COVID-19, and the controversy that has surrounded this year's event, it's been especially stressful for athletes, exacerbating problems that have existed in professional sports for years.

 Dalilah Muhammad found out the 2020 Tokyo Olympics would be postponed via Instagram.
-The two-time Olympic hurdler was actually taking a quick break from training on the track when she saw the news, she tells Refinery29.
+The two-time Olympic hurdler was actually on the track, taking a quick break from training, when she saw the news, she tells Refinery29.
 She looked at the athletes she was working out with and asked, “Is this true?” she remembers.
 “We were like, ‘Do we keep training or go home?’
 There were so many emotions, it was overwhelming.”

 The spring of 2020 was brutal for most people, and athletes were no exception.
 Even before the 2020 Games were officially postponed at the end of March, athletes such as Muhammad had been in limbo, unsure if or when the sporting event would happen.
 For Olympic and Paralympic hopefuls, that kind of uncertainty can take a huge toll: Their training plans are meticulously designed to get them into peak mental and physical shape during the Olympics.
 If their events were being postponed, that could mean losing weeks of hard work and having to pivot to a new, longer training schedule.
 For some, COVID-19 restrictions had already thrown off their training, and not knowing if they would need to find a way to regain their fitness before the Summer Games was another stressor, on top of the already fraught early weeks of the pandemic.